desktop/desktop/docs/contributing/setup.md

 is as follows:

 * Run `yarn` to get all required dependencies on your machine.
-* Run `npm run build:dev` to create a development build of the app.
+* Run `yarn build:dev` to create a development build of the app.
-* Run `npm start` to launch the application.
+* Run `yarn start` to launch the application.
 Changes will be compiled in the background.
 The app can then be reloaded to see the changes (Ctrl/Command+R).

-If you've made changes in the `main-process` folder you need to run `npm run build:dev` to rebuild the package, and then `npm start` for these changes to be reflected in the running app.
+If you've made changes in the `main-process` folder you need to run `yarn build:dev` to rebuild the package, and then `yarn start` for these changes to be reflected in the running app.

 If you're still encountering issues with building, refer to our